 Please send a full list of reviewers used for the issue to the senior editors for our records.
 Also please submit all reviews for archival purposes.

 Once reviews are in, you must first read them and assess which of their feedback is most important and communicate that clearly to the author.
 Omit all personal information from review sheets and from commented drafts of the article before sending to the author.
 Ask the author to comment on how they have used the feedback on a separate sheet.
 Give a clear deadline for a new draft.
 Once the new draft is in, check closely for how comments have been incorporated and whether the revisions are satisfactory.
 If you are unsure, please consult the editors.

 Once an author has submitted a final draft to the satisfaction of the guest editor, please ensure that it follows the Chicago Manual of Style (author, date version) for references, endnotes and citations in the text.
 Please ensure that it is checked for language (this is the responsibility of the author, not the journal or the (guest)editor).
 Please also ensure that authors have read and understood the publishing agreement. lambda nordica publishes original previously unpublished work.

 1. Write an Editorial Introduction.
 This could be either a brief invitation to read on or a longer theoretically sophisticated piece.
 Unless there are special circumstances, the editorial introduction should not exceed 4000 words.
 This introduction will be read and commented upon by the editors.

-2. Check that each submitted paper includes:
+2. Check that each submitted paper includes (in this order):

-- An Abstract of max 250 words
+- English abstract of max 250 words

-- Correct grammar and spelling
+- Uses correct grammar and spelling

 3. Decide on the order of material in the Special Issue